tanviredu/100_days_of_learning/Meta Database Engineer/2_COURSE_VERSION_CONTROLL/study.md

 2) some time merge conflict occur when multiple developer work on a same file. and if it happend developer have to manually fix this . there is no automatic process to do that

+3) branch create a parallel environment that can be used to add nee code with separate path. when job is done they will merge with the main branch

+4) suppose there is three developer theythey all create a branch each from the main branch they work on different feature and when task complete they merge with the main branch.

 3) distributed:
         git
         mercurical